-Backing up for users of the Network Version
+Backing up for users of the Local Network Client Version

-For users of the normal single-user version of ACCOUNTS, or the Network Server version, backups work exactly as described above.
-However, for users of the Network Client version (where the database is on another computer running the Network Server version), it is quite different.
+For users of the normal single-user version of ACCOUNTS, or the Local Network Server version, backups work exactly as described above.
+However, for users of the Local Network Client version (where the database is on another computer running the Local Network Server version), it is quite different.

 Because of this, the normal "Save Backup File As" dialog box cannot be used, because that dialog box refers to files on (or visible from) your computer, whereas the backup will be done to a file on the server computer.
 So instead, a simple window comes up, titled Network Backup, which prompts you to type in the full path and filename, relative to the server computer, to backup to.
-In addition, unlike for other users, it cannot tell you whether that backup file already exists and prompt you as to whether it's OK to replace that backup file.
-If the backup file already exists, it just automatically overwrites it.
+That is always already filled in, with something that is almost always correct, so generally you should not change it.

-Because of these limitations, it is easier to always do your backups for the network version from the computer running the Network Server version of ACCOUNTS, if that is an option for you.
+Because of these limitations, it is easier to always do your backups for the Local Network Version from the computer running the Local Network Server version of ACCOUNTS, if that is an option for you.

-The Backup Reminders apply to all users, including users of the Network Client version of ACCOUNTS.
-However, if you are using the Network version, there is only one database, so really, only one user needs to be regularly backing up the database.
-So, you may want to change the Backup Reminder Frequency for the other users to Never, if there is a user using ACCOUNTS on the computer running the Network Server version of ACCOUNTS, who is making backups.
+The Backup Reminders apply to all users, including users of the Local Network Client version of ACCOUNTS.
+However, if you are using the Local Network Version, there is only one database, so really, only one user needs to be regularly backing up the database.
+So, you may want to change the Backup Reminder Frequency for the other users to Never, if there is a user using ACCOUNTS on the computer running the Local Network Server version of ACCOUNTS, who is making backups.
 (Each user has their own setting for that Backup Reminder Frequency.)